codepr/tasq/README.md

 workers.
 Obviously this approach open up more risks of malicious code to be injected to the workers, currently the only security measure is to sign serialized data passed to workers, but the entire system is meant to be used in a safe environment.

+**NOTE:** The project is still in development stage and it's not advisable to try it in production enviroments.